 NOTE 2: Message objects, file transfer objects and session history objects can only be so-called “leaf-objects”, meaning that they SHALL NOT contain other message objects, file transfer objects, session history objects, conversation history objects or folder objects as their sub-objects within the storage hierarchy.

+NOTE 3: For this release of the CPM Enabler, the session history object SHALL NOT be used for recording or storing CPM Sessions.
+Instead the session history folder SHALL be used to record or store CPM Session.
+However, for backward compatibility this release of the CPM Enabler SHALL support all other operations for managing the session history object when requested to do so.

 Metadata is associated with the message objects, the file transfer objects, the session history objects and the folder objects.
 This metadata is used to store data that is associated with the content / folder, but is not part of the real contents of the content / folder.
 The following are examples of the metadata that is supported: